blakehourigan/Photologic-Experiment-Rig/README.md

     #### Windows Installation
     To install the program on windows, there are two options.

-    1. **.exe Installer File** - To simplify this portion of the rig assembly / installation, a simple .exe installer has been provided.
+    1. **Exe Installer File** - To simplify this portion of the rig assembly / installation, a simple .exe installer has been provided.
 It can be found [here]().

     2. **Running the Source Code** - For those that would rather run the program via source code, the process for getting the source code up and running can be found below.
         1. **Install Python 3.12** - This program was developed with Python version 3.12.
 This program is NOT guaranteed to work with any versions other than Python3.12.
 It can be installed [here](https://www.python.org/downloads/release/python-3120/).